Lifeline Sydney & Sutherland has been delivering quality training for 50 years.

 Your new skills acquired from the training can be useful in everyday life, and our volunteer Telephone Crisis Supporters (TCS) report that their involvement has opened up new opportunities in their lives regarding future career development and prospects.

-Our training course for volunteers is conducted twice a year, commencing in February and August.
-Training is held at each of our two sites:
+Our training course for volunteers is conducted twice a year in the CBD, commencing in February and August.
+In Sutherland, the training courses commence each May.

 Training for students